Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - People groups (teenagers, high school students, college students, family, males, females, race, culture, or language group)

-Step Two: Make a list of problems you have encountered in some of these groups.
+Step 2: Make a list of problems you have encountered in some of these groups.
 Sometimes, there is a plan for a solution but it isn't working, or maybe the plan isn't being enforced.
-The problem doesn't have to be a big one, but it has to be something you can convince other people needs to be and can be solved, or at least made better.
+The problem doesn't have to be a big one, but it has to be something you can convince other people that they should care about it and that it can be solved, or at least made better.

-Step Three: Once you have your topic, you might want to go through the exercises in my problem solution guide to get ready to write.
+Step 4: Once you have your topic, you might want to go through the exercises in my problem-solution guide to get ready to write.

 Great solutions are: